jaikoo/jaikoo/README.md

 ![jaikoo](https://github.com/jaikoo/jaikoo/raw/master/images/jaikoo-walking-with-clark.png)

 > Crush your enemies.
-See them driven before you and hear the lamentation of their generative AI models - GPT-4
+See them driven before you and hear the lamentation of their large language models - GPT-4V

 ## Jonathan Conway
 Hi, this is the Github profile for Jonathan Conway also known as Jaikoo.